Void (song)

 "Void" is a song by American singer-songwriter Melanie Martinez.
 It was released through Atlantic Records on March 29, 2023, as the second single from her (Note: Martinez uses she/her and they/them pronouns.
 This article uses she/her pronouns for consistency.) third studio album, Portals.
-Commercially, it became her highest charting song on the US Billboard Hot 100, peaking at number 61.
-A music video premiered on June 13, 2023.
+Commercially, it peaked on the Billboard Hot 100 at number 61.
+The song received a music video directed by Martinez.